Trustworthy alternative

 Document scopeMedical records, lab reports, imaging, discharge notes, audio from visitsIDs, financial, estate, insurance, photos, and medical documents together

-AI reads every pageYes — Claude under HIPAA BAA reads every document end to endPartial — Gold tier and up: AI answers about your household
+AI reads every pageYes — A vision-capable AI reads every document end to endPartial — Gold tier and up: AI answers about your household

 Extracts labs, medications, diagnoses into structured dataYesNo